-The department is contributing in AWG A (GSID Cluster) and leading in the following Interventions;
+The department is contributing in AWG 17 and leading in the following Intervention;

 - 20% reduction of fruitless and wasteful expenditure in KZN. - 20% reduction of irregular expenditure in KZN. - At least 75% reduction of qualified audits in the public sector by 2024; baseline 6 Departments qualified as at 2019, of these 1 per year improved from qualified, 0 new qualifications. - 20% improvement in municipal audit outcomes.
-Improve municipal capacity and audit outcomes, including improved Back to Basics Programme. - Audit Improvement Plans implemented annually and monitored quarterly - Strengthen internal controls and risk management. - Provincial Treasury to develop a proactive approach to fight fraud and corruption working with internal control and risk management units. - Reduce government debt owed to municipalities and suppliers. - Monitor implementation of "Operation pay-on Time". - Pay suppliers within 30 days. - Consequence management at the department. - Review of long-term contracts and Contract Management Systems in provincial Departments and Municipalities.

-Increase revenue collection (including debt) and revenue generating capabilities in all Departments.
+Improve municipal capacity and audit outcomes, including improved Back to Basics Programme. - Audit Improvement Plans implemented annually and monitored quarterly - Strengthen internal controls and risk management units by 31 March 2021. - Provincial Treasury to develop a proactive approach to fight fraud and corruption working with internal control and risk management units. - Reduce government debt owed to municipalities and suppliers. - Monitor implementation of "Operation pay-on Time". - Pay suppliers within 30 days - Consequence management - Review of long-term contracts and Contract Management Systems in provincial Departments and Municipalities - Increase revenue collection (including debt) and revenue generating capabilities in all Departments by 31 March 2021.

-1.1.8 Departmental stakeholders
+1.1.9 Departmental stakeholders

-- National Departments,
+- · National Departments,

 - Provincial Departments;

-- Public Entities;
+- · Public Entitities:

 - Local Government Institutions;

-- Provincial Cabinet and Legislature;
+- · Provincial Cabinet and Legislature;

-- Chapter 9 Institutions i.e. Public Service Commission and Auditor General of South Africa in particular;
+- Chapter 9 Institutions i.e Public Service Commission and Auditor General of South Africa in particular;

-- Professional Associations;
+- Professional Associations:

-- Audit Committee; and
+- · Audit Committee; and

-- General Public.
+- · General Public.